-DP World demonstrates high standards of business integrity and ensures compliance with a wide range of internal. local and international laws; for example, anti-corruption and bribery laws or the UK's Modern Slavery Act.
+DP World demonstrates high standards of business integrity and ensures compliance with a wide range of internal, local and international laws; for example, anti-corruption and bribery laws or the UK's Modern Slavery Act.
 As our business spreads geographically, we are increasingly operating in countries identified as having a higher risk of exposure to these laws.
 We also have to ensure compliance with trade sanctions and import and export controls.
 Failure by our employees, or agents to comply with these regulations could result in substantial penalties, criminal prosecution and significant damage to our reputation.
 This could in turn impact our future revenue and cash flow.
 Allegations of corruption or bribery or violation of sanctions regulations could also lead to reputation and brand damage with investors, regulators and customers.

-chemical release may result in the Group being held liable to financial focus on reducing our carbon footprint.
-Further details compensation, clean-up costs and potentially have our corporate
+implications for our business.
+Major incidents related to oil or compensation, clean-up costs and potentially have our corporate chemical release may result in the Group being held liable to financial focus on reducing our carbon footprint.
+Further details